10 Things You Didn't Know About The Male And Female Orgasm

 2.Women Increase Their Chances of Conceiving With An Orgasm

-If you're currently trying to make a baby, tell your man that the more orgasms he gives you, the closer you'll be to conceiving.
+If you're currently trying to make a baby, tell your man that the more orgasms he gives you, the closer you'll be to conceive.
 That's at least what Dr. Robert King, author of Tulips at Midnight: Exploring the Latest Research into the Nature and Function of Female Orgasm, believes.
-Some of the women he studied had 15 percent more liquid in their uterus whenever they climaxed; this means that orgasms increased to their ability to hold more sperm.
+Some of the women he studied had 15 percent more liquid in their uterus whenever they climaxed; this means that orgasms increased their ability to hold more sperm.
 As a direct result, their chances of getting pregnant increased by 15 percent too.

 Talk about a motivator—to climax and conceive.